jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 (4) This section—
   (a) does not prevent a local government organisation from transferring a water service to another local government organisation; and
   (b) does not override sections 131 to 137.
+(5) In this section, local government organisation has the meaning given in section 124, except it— (a) includes Auckland Council only in relation to its provision of water services in Auckland that are not water supply and wastewater services; and
+  (b) excludes Watercare.
+(6) For the purpose of subsection (5)﻿(a), water supply and wastewater services has the same meaning as in section 4(1) of the Local Government (Auckland Council) Act 2009.

+### 130A Obligation to maintain water services: Watercare
+(1) Watercare must continue to provide water services in Auckland and maintain its capacity to meet its obligations under this subpart.
+(2) In order to fulfil the obligations under this subpart, Watercare must— (a) not use assets of its water services as security for any purpose:
+  (b) not divest its ownership or other interest in a water service:
+  (c) not lose control of, sell, or otherwise dispose of the significant infrastructure necessary for providing water services in Auckland, unless, in doing so, it retains its capacity to meet its obligations:
+  (d) not, in relation to a property to which it supplies water,—
+    (i) restrict the water supply unless section 193 applies; or (ii) stop the water supply unless section 25 of the Water Services Act 2021 applies.
+(3) This section does not override sections 131 to 137.
+(4) In this section, water services has the meaning given to water supply and wastewater services in section 4(1) of the Local Government (Auckland Council) Act 2009.

 **Closure or transfer of small water services**